ordina-jworks/ordina-jworks.github.io/_posts/2022-01-14-what-would-discord-bot-do.md

 TextMessage replies are however very bland.
 A more fanciful option is to send an Embed message.
-This allows to set additional components such as a title, a color board, images, a footer with thumbnail and lots of other stuff.
+This allows setting additional components such as a title, a colour board, images, a footer with thumbnail and lots of other stuff.
 This gives for more options should the need be there.

 ```java